tushardhadiwal/docker-influxdb-grafana/README.md

 * Grafana will store its data in SQLite files instead of a MySQL table on the container, so MySQL is not installed
 * Telegraf (StatsD) is not included in this container
 * Grafana Version has been updated to 7.1.5 , which supports Flux for InfluxDB.
+* Flux endpoint is enabled in influxdb config to support direct access in grafana.
+* Chronograf has a explore tab which supports building queries in flux language out of box.

 The main purpose of this image is to be used to show data from a [Home Assistant](https://home-assistant.io) installation.
 For more information on how to do that, please see my website about how I use this container.